danx-uoft/deepfakes_replication/README.md

 # deepfakes_replication
-This is a reproducibility study of ....
+This is a reproducibility study of .... (update soon)